Lewis Hamilton wins Portuguese GP for record 92nd F1 victory

 McLaren’s Carlos Sainz Jr. briefly held the race lead and then Bottas led until Hamilton passed him on Lap 20.

-After that he coasted to the finish line and into the record books.
+After that Hamilton coasted to the finish line and into the record books.

+The only thing that did trouble him was a bout of cramp in his right calf muscle, but that did little to deter him.

+Plenty of mask-wearing fans sat in the stands around the undulating 4.6-kilometer (3-mile) circuit in Portimao.
+The track has frequent elevation changes and notably caused drivers problems with grip —among them Charles Leclerc but the Ferrari driver did well to finish fourth in an uncompetitive car.
+AlphaTauri’s Pierre Gasly made a great late overtake on Racing Point’s Sergio Perez to take fifth place.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sport